bazo-blockchain/bazo-vm/README.md

 ## Using Bazo VM with Lazo

 It is difficult to write Bazo bytecode manually.
-Therefore, it is recommended to use [Lazo](https://github.com/bazo-blockchain/lazo) language to generate byte automatically.
+Therefore, it is recommended to use [Lazo](https://github.com/bazo-blockchain/lazo) language to generate bytecode automatically.
 To use VM with a Lazo program, run the following command:

     lazo run program.lazo